ymadoff/ryba/spark/client/configure.coffee.md

 [secu]: http://spark.apache.org/docs/latest/security.html

-## Spark History Server Configure

-We set by default the address and port of the spark web ui server Those properties are not set by default to enable user to access log trought Yarn RM WEB UI See ryba/spark/history_server/install.coffee.md doc for detailed information on history server.
-In addition, if you want the YARN ResourceManager to link directly to the Spark History Server, you can set the spark.yarn.historyServer.address property in /etc/spark/conf/spark-defaults.conf:

-      [shs_ctx] = @contexts 'ryba/spark/history_server', require('../history_server/configure').handler
-      if shs_ctx
-        shs_ctx.config.ryba.spark.conf['spark.history.provider'] ?= spark.conf['spark.history.provider']
-        spark.conf['spark.yarn.historyServer.address'] ?= "#{shs_ctx.config.host}:#{shs_ctx.config.ryba.spark.conf['spark.history.ui.port']}"
-      else
-        # HDP 2.3 sandbox set it to SHS address.
-If we do this here
-        spark.conf['spark.yarn.historyServer.address'] ?= null

 ## Spark Client Metrics

 Configure the "metrics.properties" to connect Spark to a metrics collector like Ganglia or Graphite.